NATIONAL PEPPERMINT PATTY DAY

 The oldest commercially-made mint patty or cake was made by the Quiggin’s family on the Isle of Man (an island located in the middle of the northern Irish Sea).
 They had been making the cakes since 1840, but in 1880, four of the sons formed the Kendal Mint Cake Company.

-York Peppermint Pattie’s were first made in 1940 and distributed regionally much like other candy makers of the era.
+York Peppermint Patties were first made in 1940 and distributed regionally, much like other candy makers of the era.
 York dominated the market because of its firmness and crispness while the others were soft.
 A former York employee remembered that the final (sample) test of the patty before it left the factory was called a “snap test.”
 If the candy did not break clean in the middle, it did not make it onto candy store shelves.

-HOW TO OBSERVE
+HOW TO OBSERVE PEPPERMINT PATTY DAY

-Use #PeppermintPattyDay to post on social media.
+- Be sure to use #PeppermintPattyDay to share on social media.